getodk/docs/docs/collect-form-map.rst

 * Green: sent
 * Red: send attempt failed

 Tapping on a map marker shows details about the filled form at the bottom of the screen.
-The filled form will be identified by its `instance name <http://xlsform.org/en/#specify-form-submission-name>`_.
+The filled form will be identified by its :ref:`instance name <instance-name>`.
 In the screenshot above, first name, last name, and job title are displayed.
 Strategically choosing data from the form to show in the instance name can make the form map into a useful dashboard.

 The detail view also shows a button for viewing or editing the selected filled form depending on its status.
 By default, forms with `Saved`, `Finalized`, and `Submission Failure` status are opened for edit and `Sent` forms are opened for viewing.
 However, if the :guilabel:`Edit Saved Form` button is made unavailable from the :ref:`admin settings <user-access-control-settings>`, forms with `Saved`, `Finalized`, and `Submission Failure` status are opened as view-only.